PabloRizzieri/laba-homework/src/main/java/sorts/README.md

 - Merge sort
 - Quicksort

-Demonstrate the implementation of the chosen sorting algorithm and ensure that it effectively sorts the provided data.
+Demonstrate the implementation of the chosen sorting algorithm and ensure that it effectively com.solvd.sorts the provided data.
 Include comments to explain the logic and functionality of the algorithm.